Sex and genetic shuffling: the details

 find their matched partners and exchange some DNA with each other.

-Because of this shuffling, genes from the mothers mom and genes
+That's called recombination.
+Because of this shuffling, genes from the mother's

 - Meiosis, step one (click the image for animation):